honeycombio/gha-buildevents/README.md

       # Required: the Honeycomb dataset to send traces to.
       dataset: gha-buildevents_integration

-      # Optional: status, this will be used in the post section and sent
+      # Required on the final job: status, this will be used in the post section and sent
       # as status of the trace.
 Set on the final job of a workflow to signal for the trace # to end
-      # job-status has been deprecated
+      # Note: in V1 this was called job-status which has been deprecated
       status: ${{ env.WORKFLOW_CONCLUSION }}

       # Optional: trace-start, this will be used in the post section and sent